raianand1991/TIE/README.md

 # TIE Dataset

-This repository contains the curated dataset sourced from NPTEL website(https://nptel.ac.in/) of audio files, along with their corresponding metadata and transcripts.
+This repository contains the curated massive speech dataset of 8740 hours consisting of ~9.8K technical lectures in the English language along with their transcripts delivered by instructors representing various parts of Indian demography , sourced from NPTEL website(https://nptel.ac.in/) of audio files, along with their corresponding metadata and transcripts.
 The dataset can be accessed through the Google Drive Link: https://drive.google.com/drive/folders/1k-S61-acXxLyV8jIx-yoGfCTqDzz99EW?usp=sharing

 ## Folder Structure